 This sophisticated city was home to the world's first skyscraper, (the Home Insurance Building in 1885, at just nine stories tall).
 Since then, the city has attracted famous architects like Louis Sullivan and Mies van der Rohe.
 The skyline's main feature these days is the iconic Willis Tower, the former Sears Tower completed in 1973, the tallest building in the world for nearly 25 years.
 Its observation deck is one of Chicago's most popular tourist destinations.

 From O'Hare International Airport, take the Chicago Transit Authority's Blue Line train heading east for $5.
 Change at Addison for a bus over to Lakeview, or go all the way into the Loop (about 45 minutes) for downtown destinations, and connections to other lines.
-For information, contact Transitchicago.com.
-A taxi to Lakeview averages around $45; and to the Congress Plaza Hotel (host for IML) in the Loop, about $55.
+For information see CTA.
+For taxis see the airport sites.

 Midway International Airport, on the southwest side, eight miles from the Loop, also offers air connections to cities all over North America and the Carribean -- dominated by low-cost carrier Southwest Airlines, with around 100 destinations.
-The CTA train fare to the Loop or Lakeview costs $2.25, a taxi will be $40-50.
+The CTA train fare to the Loop or Lakeview costs $2.25.

 Chicago, the hub of the Amtrak national rail system, has trains coming into Union Station (225 South Canal St) from all regions of North America.